matematikk-mooc/statistics-api/README.md

 # Deployment

 Any merge to `staging` or `master` branch will automatically deploy the application to the staging and production environments respectively.
 Unit tests will also be run, and deployment will stop if any test fails.

+# Documentation

+Swagger UI documentation is available at https://matematikk-mooc.github.io/statistics-api-documentation/, using GitHub pages.
+The source for the documentation is available at https://github.com/matematikk-mooc/statistics-api-documentation.